ojd2/CS5003-Practical-1/README.md

   } // End format()
   ```

-As previously mentioned, the append function below starts with our timer values all set to ```0```, before being incremented.
+As previously mentioned, the append function below starts with our timer values all set to ```0```,before being incremented.

 ```javascript
 function append() {
     h1.textContent = (hours ? hours > 9 ? hours : "0" + hours : "00") +